The History of the London English Study Group

 Other Courses Taught for the Program

 English 332Y: London Theater (M. Punter) A study of drama, both classic and modern, as represented by plays in production in London during the spring of 2019.
 Students will see, study, and write about roughly ten plays, focusing on theoretical and technical aspects of drama, as well as on what specific productions reveal about British culture or contemporary London.

 History 249: History of the City of London (K. Layton-Jones) A course in the social and cultural history of England’s greatest city.
-Every week, students will meet for one session in the classroom and one session in the form of a London walking tour.
+Students will meet every week for one session in the classroom and one session in the form of a walking tour.

 Classrooms, Libraries, and Other Facilities

-For details of student expenses on this study group, please see the cost estimate
+For details of student expenses on this study group, please see Student Cost Estimate Sheets.

 Prerequisites and Selection Criteria